reactiveui/ReactiveUI.Samples/README.md

 2. [Client-Side](https://github.com/reactiveui/ReactiveUI.Samples/tree/master/blazor/ClientSideExample)

-Blazor running in the browser via WASM is currently in Preview.
-Release date is scheduled for May 2020.
+Blazor running in the browser via WASM is now fully supported!
 This sample implements ReactiveUI Viewmodels over the standard Microsoft template.

 3. [AspNetCore Hosted](https://github.com/reactiveui/ReactiveUI.Samples/tree/master/blazor/HostedExample)

-This is Blazor running in the browser via WASM and as such is currently in Preview.
+This is Blazor running in the browser via WASM.
 The wasm-based SPA is hosted by an AspNetCore site.
-Release date for Blazor-wasm is scheduled for May 2020.
 This sample implements ReactiveUI Viewmodels over the standard Microsoft template.

 You can follow the [Blazor tutorial](https://docs.microsoft.com/en-us/aspnet/core/tutorials/build-your-first-blazor-app?view=aspnetcore-3.1&tabs=visual-studio) on MSDN to get started.
 Heavily based on [@akourbat's work](https://github.com/akourbat/SampleRazorComponentsApp).

+All samples now work with VS and VS Code debugging, although please bear in mind for Client and Hosted - ie, `wasm`-based, you'll need to start the project in debug mode **before** adding your breakpoints!

 ## More Avalonia samples